winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 ### Authorization

-1. Only signed in users will be available to navigate to preview environments.
+1. Only signed-in users will be available to navigate to preview environments.
 Wing Cloud will check the user permissions to the project and will allow access only to users that are members of the project.

 ### Authentication for Preview Environment Server